-Investigators asked clinicians to review 11 cases of Lyme disease.
+Investigators asked clinicians to review 11 cases of Lyme disease to determine if doctors are reluctant to diagnose Lyme disease.
 They found that only 5 cases contained Lyme disease on their differential diagnosis list, and only 2 cases were coded as Lyme disease, writes Tulloch.

 The Lyme disease case presentations varied:

 - Classic erythema migrans (EM) rash

 - Acrodermatitis chronica atrophicans (ACA) with peripheral neuropathy